-“At the heart of the European Higher Education and Research Area”
+“To be at the heart of the European Higher Education and Research Area”

 What are the key priorities ofUM international strategyUM

-During the pilot phase of the Muse project (2017–2022), we chose to build a strong presence in Africa, South America, and Southeast Asia in order to establish our reputation as a scientific portal for countries in the Global South.
-This approach was consistent with two key factors that illustrate this openness toward the Global South: a strong appeal to students from these regions and a very high rate of co-publication with scientists, a result of the specific missions assigned to some of our partners, such as CIRAD orIRD.
+During the pilot phase of the Muse project (2017–2022), we chose to build strong visibility in Africa, South America, and Southeast Asia in order to establish our reputation as a scientific portal for countries of the Global South.
+This approach was consistent with two key factors that illustrate this openness toward the Global South: a strong appeal to students from these regions and a very high rate of co-publications with scientists, a result of the specific missions assigned to some of our partners, such as CIRAD andIRD.

 Are partnerships within Europe also on the rise?

-Since 2022, given the ongoing developments in both Africa and Eastern Europe, cooperation within what might be called the “Global West” appears set to take on renewed strategic importance: Europe, of course, but also North America, Japan, Australia… This is by no means a matter of neglecting the Global South, as Montpellier will remain one of the French cities most focused on the African continent, but rather of adding another area of interest.
+Since 2022, in light of ongoing developments in both Africa and Eastern Europe, cooperation within what might be called the “global West” appears set to take on renewed strategic importance: Europe, of course, but also North America, Japan, Australia… This is by no means a matter of neglecting the Global South, as Montpellier will remain one of the French cities most focused on the African continent, but rather of adding another area of interest.

 How do these guidelines affect the University’s various missions?

 International engagement already permeates various aspects of university life.
-For a very long time, research has been a field where international collaboration is the norm, as evidenced by co-publications with foreign authors.
-Student mobility is thriving: approximately 15% of students atUM are international,UM there are more than 1,000 supervised outbound mobility placements each year.
+Research has long been a field where international collaboration is the norm, as evidenced by co-publications with foreign authors.
+Student mobility is thriving: approximately 15% ofUM students are internationalUM there are more than 1,000 supervised outbound mobility placements each year.

 Where are these students from?

-In the future, we will undoubtedly need to move toward a fully internationalized university—that is, an institution where not only teaching and research take place in an international context, but where all the administrative departments that support these activities are also imbued with interculturality, open to foreign languages, and so on.
-Thus, as part of the 2023–2025 Contract of Objectives, Resources, and Performance (COMP), training programs have been launched to assist female faculty members and Professors wish to teach in English, and mobility opportunities abroad for all staff have been widely expanded.
+In the future, we will undoubtedly need to move toward a fully internationalized university—that is, an institution where not only teaching and research take place in an international context, but where all the administrative units that support these activities are also imbued with interculturality, open to foreign languages, and so on.
+Thus, as part of the 2023–2025 Contract on Objectives, Resources, and Performance (COMP), training programs have been launched to assist female faculty members and Professors wish to teach in English, and mobility opportunities abroad for all staff members have been widely expanded.

 What role does theCharm-EU alliance ofEuropean universities play in this strategy?

-What are theUM other major partnershipsUM
+What are some ofUM other major partnershipsUM

-Welcoming international students is essential not only for their own benefit, of course, but also to create a rich and stimulating intercultural environment for all students, regardless of where they come from—including those from Montpellier.
+Welcoming international students is essential not only for their own benefit, of course, but also to create a rich and stimulating intercultural atmosphere for all students, regardless of where they come from—including those from Montpellier.
 Teaching in a foreign language—primarily English—also serves this dual purpose: to make our programs more accessible to non-French-speaking students and to broaden the skill sets of French-speaking students.
 It is essential to prioritize the integration of international perspectives into various academic programs and the use of course materials from diverse sources.
-Not to mention study abroad programs, which the Office of International Relations and the international relations offices of all academic units are actively developing thanks to funding provided by the Region, the State, and the European Union…
+Not to mention study abroad programs, which the Office of International Relations and the international relations offices of all university units are actively developing thanks to funding provided by the Region, the State, and the European Union…

-Key International Statistics atUM
+Some Key International Statistics atUM

 - more than 7,000 international students, for a total of more than 51,000 students;